Help us make sexual & reproductive health care more accessible.

-So, when is a hysterectomy medically necessary?
-Hysterectomy may be a medically necessary intervention in the case of several life-threatening conditions:
+It may be a medically necessary procedure in the case of several life-threatening conditions:

 - What are the risks involved with this type of hysterectomy, and what is the success rate?